 Shasta Regional Transportation Agency (SRTA) is planning a new express bus service between Redding and Sacramento as part of the proposed North State Intercity Bus System.
 To fund the necessary capital investments (including several electric buses), SRTA received a TIRCP award in 2018.
-SJJPA and SRTA have formed a partnership to that would allow San Joaquins passengers currently traveling on Amtrak Thruway Buses from Sacramento to Red Bluff or Redding to utilize the new SRTA express bus instead.
+SJJPA and SRTA have formed a partnership that would allow San Joaquins passengers currently traveling on Amtrak Thruway Buses from Sacramento to Red Bluff or Redding to utilize the new SRTA express bus instead.
 Correspondingly, SJJPA staff is planning to terminate the Thruway Bus Route 3 in Chico (approximately 75 miles south of the current terminus in Redding) to save on operating costs, which would enable SJJPA to financially support the operations of express bus service.
-A MOU will be negotiated between the two agencies that will outline the parameters of SJJPA's financial support, while ensuring San Joaquins passengers have seamless access/ticketing on the new SRTA express bus.
-The service will provide much faster travel times between Sacramento and Redding as the new line would run along I-5 corridor rather than the more circuitous SR 99 corridor.
-Due to COVID-19, implementation of SRTA's North State Intercity Bus System has been delayed.